 Kristy J. Boyes is an associate in Lozano Smith's Sacramento office and is a member of the firm’s Students and Special Education Practice Groups.
+Ms. Boyes assists clients with special education and student issues, such as IEP meetings, resolution sessions, mediations, due process hearings, expulsion hearings, and OCR investigations.
+She also litigates special education matters at the federal court level.

 Prior to joining Lozano Smith, Ms. Boyes worked as an attorney at a civil litigation firm and gained experience in a number of legal and litigation areas including mediation, arbitration, discovery, and law and motion practice.
 During law school, she volunteered as a student attorney for low-income elderly clients, investigating claims of elder abuse as well as preparing wills, trusts, and power of attorneys.